jeremybytes/video-go-for-csharp-dev/README.md

-Go for the C# Developer
+Video: Go for the C# Developer
 =======================
-Code samples to go along with "A Tour of Go for the C# Developer" video and article series (links coming soon).
+Code samples to go along with "A Tour of Go for the C# Developer" video (link below).
 The aim is to provide an overview of Go (golang) language features for developers familiar with the C# language.

 Motivation
 ----------